 Same Size, Different Price

+The kitchen can stay the same size while the price changes, because walls, soffits, plumbing, flooring, HVAC, electrical, and light-path decisions all change the scope.
 Illustration by ArchitectureCourses.org.
-The kitchen can stay the same size while the price changes because walls, soffits, plumbing, flooring, HVAC, electrical, and light path decisions change the scope.

 Two ranch kitchens can be the same size and price completely differently.

-One keeps the sink, stove, refrigerator, walls, ceiling, window, and floor in place.
+One keeps the sink, stove, refrigerator, walls, ceiling, window, and floor where they are.
 That job is mostly cabinets, counters, lighting, paint, appliances, and surface repair.

 I would price the layout first and the finishes second.
 If the layout is not settled, the cabinet allowance is just a guess wearing a nice number.